Congregation Chabad is a family-oriented synagogue consisting of

 conducted year-round in conformance with traditional Jewish law and

 practice.
-Prayer books are also available in English and Russian.
+Prayer books are also available in English.

 The Congregations strives to provide a place where life cycle events

 can be both celebrated and commemorated in a traditional manner.

 Chabad offers rabbinical advice, including information on koshering

 homes; a place for the provision of religious articles, at or below